mworchel/fast-implicit-uniform-sampling/README.md

-# Fast Uniform Sampling of Implicit Surfaces by Casting Rays
+# Fast(er) Uniform Sampling of Implicit Surfaces by Casting Rays

 PyTorch code for sampling uniformly distributed points on implicit surfaces represented by signed distance functions.